Captain & Tennille: Mainstream success

-Success and subsequent period

 Over the next few years, Captain & Tennille released a string of hit singles mostly from their first two albums Love Will Keep Us Together (US #2, 1975) and Song Of Joy (US #9, 1976) including "The Way I Want to Touch You" (US #4), "Lonely Night (Angel Face)" (US #3), "Shop Around" (US #4), and "Muskrat Love" (US #4).

 In July 1976, they were invited by First Lady Betty Ford to perform in the East Room of the White House in the presence of Queen Elizabeth II and President Gerald Ford during the country's bicentennial celebration.

 Such was the level of their popularity that they were given their own television variety show.
 The Captain and Tennille TV show aired from September 1976 to March 1977 on ABC.
 It featured musical numbers and comedy sketches performed with various guest stars.
-However, despite solid ratings success, the duo wanted to focus on their music and touring career and, after one season, asked to be released from their contract.
+The show finished in the Nielsen ratings tied at 41 for the 1976-77 season with The Rockford Files and Chico and the Man.
+Despite decent ratings, it ranked #19 among the network's shows and was canceled by ABC.
+Other, lower ranking shows on the network were renewed.
+The cancellation likely was the result of the duo's desire to get out of their contract to focus on their music career.

 The duo's third album Come in from the Rain (US #18, 1977) produced three singles: "Can't Stop Dancing" (US #13), the title track (US #61), and "Circles", which did not chart.
 A&M Records later released a Greatest Hits album (1977) which peaked at #55 on the US Top 200.